raafat-hantoush/IH_RH_DA_FT_MAY_2022/Class_Materials/Git_GitHub/Labs/Lab_Git.md

 ### Pair Programming exercise

 Pair yourself with a classmate.
-Send the link to your repository on GitHub to your pair.
+Send the link to your repository on GitHub to your peer.
 Choose which one of your repositories will be the central repository that you both will collaborate on.
-That means ONLY your repository (or your pair's repository) will be the central repository for both of you.
+That means ONLY your repository (or your peer's repository) will be the central repository for both of you.

 Now each of you should perform the following set of actions: ( Here we assume that YOUR repository is the central repository that you both will collaborate on)
-("You" meansyour task, "Your pair" means your pair's task).
+("You" means your task, "Your peer" means your peer's task).
-1. (YOU) Give access to your pair (with read/write permissions) to be able to collaborate on your repository.
+1. (YOU) Give access to your peer (with read/write permissions) to be able to collaborate on your repository.
-2. (Your Pair) Clone the central repository so you have it locally and you can make changes.
+2. (Your peer) Clone the central repository so you have it locally and you can make changes.
 3. (BOTH) Create a new file with your name (ex. `maya.txt`) and finish the following sentence _I enrolled Ironhack's Data Analytics bootcamp because..._.
 When you are done, save the changes.
 4. (BOTH) Update the file "about.txt". first delete its old contents and  each one of you will add small paragraph about his contribution to this project.
 When you are done, save the changes.
 5. Add the changes to git.
 (Make sure that you solve any conflict manually if it appears).